eddelbuettel/oce/installation.md

 the *Tools* menu, and selecting *Install from: Package archive file.* A similar approach can be used with the R.app GUI under the *Packages & Data* menu.

-## Source-code development version (advanced users)
+## Source-code development version

 Users who are set up to build packages (which requires a C compiler, etc; see note 1) may stay at the cutting edge by installing a development version.
-This may be done in several ways, of which the third is probably the best for most users.
+This may be done in several ways, of which the third is the best for most users.

-1. Download the source for oce and ocedata as tarballs ([oce](http://github.com/dankelley/oce/tarball/develop) and [ocedata](http://github.com/dankelley/ocedata/tarball/master)), expand the files, rename the resultant directories to `oce` and `ocedata` and then execute
+1. Download the tarball sources ([oce](http://github.com/dankelley/oce/tarball/develop) and [ocedata](http://github.com/dankelley/ocedata/tarball/master)), expand the files, rename the resultant directories to `oce` and `ocedata` and then execute